affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.8.19 =
+* Improvement: Moved the new banners, icons and screenshots to the SVN assets directory.

 = 0.8.18 =
 * Fix: Added a migration to fix the broken product slugs.